Green Lung of Bangkok

 Good to Know

 Bring an ID with you.
-Look at the bike and try it before you rent.
-Wear a hat and cover yourself or apply sunscreen, no flip-flop but strapped chose.
-Buy 2 or 3 bottles of water, you could find small shops everywhere, but not in the park.
+Inspect the bike and try it before you rent.
+Wear a hat and cover yourself or apply sunscreen, no flip-flop, (it’s not practical for cycling especially on elevated concrete paths) but strapped shoes.
+Buy 2 or 3 bottles of water, you could find small grocery stores everywhere, but not in the park.
 Local people are friendly, but I didn’t meet any speaking English, just a few words.
-If you wish you can stay a night on the island.
+88homestay is a beautiful place to stay on the island.

-In case, you don’t want to bike you can go with a moto taxi, tour to the floating market and some elevated trails, around 1 to 2 hour.
-I wanted to know the price and asked, I got 200 baths.
-I didn’t bargain but you will and down to 100 to 150 baht/person, that’s the right price.
+In case, you don’t want to bike you can go with a moto-taxi, tour to the floating market and some elevated trails, around 1 to 2 hour.
+I wanted to know the price and asked, I got 200 baht. as I didn’t use his service I didn’t negotiate but you will 150 baht/person, that’s the right price.
 Motorbikes are not allowed in the park.